jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           disillusionment and hunger for personal growth led him to not only renounce hate and violence but become an educator and advocate for the disengagement of other extremists.
+      - heading: '"The Hagakure" by Yamamoto Tsunetomo'
+        text: >-
+          The Hagakure is a practical and spiritual guide for a samurai, written in the early 18th century by Tsunetomo Yamamoto, a former retainer of Nabeshima Mitsushige, the third ruler of what is now Saga Prefecture.
+          It is a collection of thoughts, anecdotes, and observations intended to orient young samurai on living a meaningful life and how to prepare oneself for death through following the bushido code.
+Seen as a seminal text on the way of the samurai, The Hagakure emphasizes loyalty, self-discipline, stoicism and simplicity as the virtues that should guide a samurai's conduct.
 ---